Applying for Indefinite Leave to Remain (ILR) as a Skilled Worker Visa Holder

 In addition to these general requirements, you must also satisfy the specific requirements for the ILR application.
 These are generally more complex and more challenging to meet.

-The first requirement is residency.
-This is the cornerstone of an ILR application, and it's essential that you both meet the criteria and can clearly evidence this by comprehensively detailing your travel history.
-You must demonstrate you have lived continuously in the UK for the full five years of your visa with only limited periods away from the UK.
+The first ILR-specific requirement is residency.
+This is the cornerstone of any ILR application, and it's essential that you both meet the criteria and can clearly evidence this by comprehensively detailing your travel history.
+You must demonstrate you have lived continuously in the UK for the full five years, with only limited periods away from the UK.
 If you spend over 180 days outside the UK during any rolling 12-month period, your continuous residence period will restart.

-• The sponsor listed on your most recent permission must still hold Home Office approval to sponsor Skilled Workers at the time the decision is made.
+• The sponsor listed on your most recent permission must still hold Home Office approval to sponsor Skilled Workers when the decision is made.

-• The sponsor must confirm that they continue to require you to work for them in the foreseeable future and that you are currently receiving, and will continue to receive, at least the minimum required salary for the job role.
+• The sponsor must confirm that they continue to require you to work for them in the foreseeable future and that you are currently receiving, and will continue to receive, at least the minimum salary required for your job role.

 The ongoing support of your employer remains key to your application.
-You will not be able to apply for ILR under the Skilled Worker route without these undertakings from your employer.
+You cannot apply for ILR under the Skilled Worker route without these undertakings from your employer.

-The other major requirement is the Knowledge of Language and Life (KOLL) in the UK.
+The other primary requirement is the Knowledge of Language and Life (KOLL) in the UK.
 The requirements are two-fold.
-Firstly, you will be required to pass the Life in the UK Test, a multiple choice examination that tests your knowledge of British history, culture, and traditions.
-It's a test that you will need to study for and one that even many native British people wouldn't be able to pass without studying.
+Firstly, you must pass the Life in the UK Test, a multiple-choice examination that tests your knowledge of British history, culture, and traditions.
+It's a test that you will need to study for, and one that even many native British people wouldn't be able to pass without studying.
 Secondly, you must pass an approved English language test at level B1 or higher unless you are exempt or can demonstrate your English proficiency through other accepted methods.
-Alternative ways to satisfy this requirement include holding a degree-level qualification taught in English (with an accompanying ECCTIS certificate), being a national of a majority English-speaking country, or being over 65 years of age.
+Alternative ways to satisfy this requirement include holding a degree-level qualification taught in English (with an accompanying ECCTIS certificate where appropriate), being a national of a majority English-speaking country, or being over 65 years of age.

 The Documents You Need to Support Your Application

-As outlined above, if you meet the eligibility criteria for Indefinite Leave to Remain (ILR) you need to demonstrate this through clear, unambiguous, supporting documentation.
+As outlined above, if you meet the eligibility criteria for ILR you need to demonstrate this through clear, unambiguous, supporting documentation.
 When applying for ILR under the Skilled Worker Route, you will typically need to provide the following documents:

 • Passports & Travel Documents: You must submit complete copies of all passports you have used in the past five years, including expired passports, as they provide evidence of your travel history.

-• Biometric Residence Permit (BRP) / e-Visa: If you have an expired BRP this should be included along with a share code for your eVisa to show your immigration status online.
+• Biometric Residence Permit (BRP) / e-Visa: If you have an expired BRP, it should be included along with a share code for your e-Visa so that you can show your immigration status online.

-• Employer / Sponsor Letter: A letter onfirming your continued employment and your current salary (which must be above the minimum requirement for your specific role)
+• Employer / Sponsor Letter: A letter confirming your continued employment and your current salary (which must be above the minimum requirement for your specific role)

 • Proof of English Language Proficiency: Unless exempt, you must submit an English language test certificate at level B1 or higher.
-If you are exempt due to holding an academic qualification taught in English, you must provide a UK ECCTIS certificate.
-If your exemption is based on age or nationality, your passport will usually be sufficient.
+If you are exempt due to holding an academic qualification taught in English, you must provide a UK ECCTIS certificate, if applicable.
+Your passport is usually sufficient if your exemption is based on age or nationality.

 • Life in the UK Test Pass Certificate: You must provide your test certificate and reference confirming you have completed and passed the Life in the UK test.